anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 <a name="4.1"></a>
 ## 4.1 Compute flavours

 Flavours represent the compute, memory, storage capacity, and management network resource templates that are used to create the VMs on the compute hosts.
-Each VM instance is given a flavour (resource template), which determines the instance’s core, memory and storage characteristics.
+Each VM instance is given a flavour (resource template), which determines the instance's core, memory and storage characteristics.

 Flavours can also specify secondary ephemeral storage, swap disk, etc. A compute flavour geometry consists of the following elements: